At a glance

 - The UK GDPR introduces a right for individuals to have personal data erased.

 - The right to erasure is also known as ‘the right to be forgotten’.

 - Individuals can make a request for erasure verbally or in writing.

 - You have one month to respond to a request.

 - The right is not absolute and only applies in certain circumstances.

-- This right is not the only way in which the GDPR places an obligation on you to consider whether to delete personal data.
+- This right is not the only way in which the UK GDPR places an obligation on you to consider whether to delete personal data.

 Preparing for requests for erasure

 ☐ We know how to recognise a request for erasure and we understand when the right applies.

 ☐ We have a policy for how to record requests we receive verbally.